 Defining Uracil: The Basics

 Uracil is one of the four nucleobases that make up RNA, the others being adenine, guanine, and cytosine.
 It is a pyrimidine derivative, meaning it has a single-ring structure composed of carbon and nitrogen atoms.
-Uracil is similar in structure to thymine, with one key difference: uracil lacks a methyl group at the 5th carbon position.
+And uracil is similar in structure to thymine, with one key difference: uracil lacks a methyl group at the 5th carbon position.
 This seemingly small difference has significant implications for the molecule's chemical properties and biological functions.

 Chemically, uracil is a tautomeric compound, meaning it can exist in different isomeric forms that are in dynamic equilibrium.
 The most common forms are the keto form (lactam) and the enol form (lactim).
 These different forms can affect uracil's hydrogen bonding properties and its interactions with other molecules.